Geshu Han: After capture by An Lushan

 Cui Qianyou delivered Geshu Han and Huoba Guiren to Luoyang, which An Lushan had made the capital of his new state of Yan after claiming imperial title.
 An executed Huoba for his treacherousness, and asked Geshu how he felt now, after having slighted An for years.
-Geshu responded that he simply did not see An's greatness at that time, and offered to write letters to Li Guangbi, Lai Tian, and Lu Gui, to ask them to surrender to An.
-An was pleased, and gave Geshu the titles of Sikong (司空, one of the Three Excellencies) and Tong Zhongshu Menxia Pingzhangshi.
+Geshu responded that he simply had not see An's greatness at that time, and offered to write letters to Li Guangbi, Lai Tian, and Lu Gui, to ask them to surrender to An.
+An was pleased, and gave Geshu the honorable titles of Sikong (司空, one of the Three Excellencies) and Tong Zhongshu Menxia Pingzhangshi.
 Soon, however, those subordinates to whom Geshu wrote replied, rebuking him for his failure to die for Tang.
 An realized that Geshu was of no use to him, and put him under arrest.

 In spring 757, An Lushan was assassinated by his son An Qingxu, who took the throne subsequently.
 Geshu remained under arrest.
 In winter 757, when Tang forces under Li Chu the Prince of Guangping and allied Huihe forces were arriving at Luoyang, An Qingxu decided to abandon Luoyang, and, as he did so, executed Geshu, Cheng Qianli (程千里), and 30 some other captured Tang generals.
 Geshu's son Geshu Yao (哥舒曜) was then a Tang general, and possibly because of this, Emperor Xuanzong's son and successor Emperor Suzong posthumously honored Geshu Han despite his having submitted to An Lushan, and gave him the posthumous name of Wumin (literally, "martial and suffering").